uxrkhan/passport-auth/README.md

         ...
         value="<%= typeof email != 'undefined' ? email : '' %>">
     ```
+### The messages.ejs partial
-- The register form should include error messages when the user does not enter valid data.
-In order to do that an ejs script was used to warn the user.
+- The register and login forms should include error messages when the user does not enter valid data.
+In order to do that an ejs script was written in `views/partials/messages.ejs` that was used to warn the user.
     ```html
     <% if (typeof errors != 'undefined') errors.forEach(function(err){ %>
         <%= err.msg %>